www.crexi.com - The Commercial Real Estate Exchange

 Salt Lake City Job Market

-• The unemployment rate is 3.6% as of September 2024, lower than the national average.
+• The unemployment rate is 3.8% as of August 2025, significantly lower than the national average.

-• Key industry sectors include life sciences, healthcare, finance, logistics, manufacturing, distribution, information technology, and gaming.
+• Target industries in Salt Lake City include life sciences, healthcare, finance, logistics, manufacturing, distribution, and gaming.

-• Five of the largest employers in SLC are the University of Utah, Intermountain Health Care, the State of Utah, Granite School District, and Jordan School District.
+• The largest employers in Salt Lake County include the University of Utah, Intermountain Medical Center, the State of Utah, and the Granite and Jordan School Districts.

-• The largest universities by degrees awarded are Western Governors University, University of Utah, and Salt Lake City Community College.
+• The largest universities in Salt Lake City by degrees awarded are Western Governors University, University of Utah, and Salt Lake City Community College.

-• Transportation infrastructure encompasses the Salt Lake City International Airport (SLC), an extensive metro system with TRAX light rail and FrontRunner commuter rail, and a road network that includes major highways such as Interstate 15 and Interstate 80.
+• The city’s transportation infrastructure features the Salt Lake City International Airport (SLC), recently ranked the top airport in the U.S and serving more than 28 million passengers in 2024.
+It also includes an extensive metro system with TRAX light rail and FrontRunner commuter rail, and a road network that includes major highways such as Interstate 15 and Interstate 80.

 The inside of a four-story mall in Salt Lake City